Nukeproof Release Updated Horizon Sam Hill Flat Pedals - Core Bike 2020 - Pinkbike

 Nukeproof have released an updated version of Sam Hill's signature Horizon pedal, based on a prototype he has been testing throughout the 2019 season.

-The main change is a slimmer profile as Sam found himself bashing the current pedals a bit too regularly as he was racing.
-The pin position remains exactly the same and while there is a slight weight shaving, it's pretty negligible.
+The current pedal was originally designed as a downhill pedal for Sam when he was still on the World Cup circuit.
+Nukeproof spotted that Sam's mechanic was filing down the edges of it for his enduro racing so they then wanted to create something more enduro friendly for their customers too.
+It ended up not being as simple as just shaving the same material off the production pedal and they actually had to re-engineer and reinforce the areas that had been slimmed down to keep the stiffness and power transfer from the old model.

+For the rest of the pedal, it was important to keep it as similar as possible for Sam so the pin positioning and concave platform are exactly the same.
+Losing the material has saved the brand about 23 grams, which wasn't their intention but it's definitely not going to hurt.

-The pedals will be available in March and will retail at £84.99.
-A version with a titanium axle will also be on its way soon and will cost £104.99.Other new bits
+The pedals will be available at the end of February and will retail at £84.99.
+A version with a titanium axle will also be on its way and will cost £159.99.Updated Horizon Bars

+Nukeproof have also applied some small updates to their Horizon carbon bars.
+They believe that a 9-degree back sweep and a 5 degree upsweep are the perfect dimensions for a bar, however they realised that riders were losing reach because of it.
+To compensate for this, the bar now features an offset that reduces the bar arc by 10mm as you roll it.

+The bar is made of 2 separate carbons.
+3k is used at the end of the bar, where impacts are more likely, while UD carbon is used in the rest of the bar to allow Nukeproof to tune the ride characteristics.
+Particle paint is also applied so you don't have to use carbon paste.

 BUT they didn't solve what has been the main drawback for me, which is that the outer pins are just grub screws and not through-pins.
 They got torn off a little too regularly whereas the front and back pins shrug everything off and I've never had to touch them.